 Any customer wishing to amend their pre-order due to these changes can contact us via our website or via telephone.
 (The changes are shown below, only three versions are amended with BR Grey replacing BR Bauxite on SB003C and D, and BR Brown replacing BR Bauxite on SB003G.)

-We will be producing the following variants, note: the images show versions of the Engineering Prototypes and livery decorated samples: -
+We have produced the following variants, note: the images show production versions :-

 SB003A LSWR 10 Ton Goods Brake Van number 56046 in SR Brown livery with red ends.
 (Isle of Wight) £34.99